openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 Get the ofRectangle's position.

-warning:The z-component of the returned ofPoint is undefined.
+Warning: The z-component of the returned ofPoint is undefined.

 Returns: The rectangle's position.